phuvf/nayan-docs/README.md

 vMix is used to play the video content for the main LED screen.
 It is also used to record the live camera feed.

-All game audio comes from vMix via an exteral USB sound card.
+All game audio comes from vMix via an external USB sound card.

-This is controlled via Companion using OSC.
+This is controlled via Companion using the TCP API.

 ### Companion